Employee Onboarding Gift Ideas in India (2026): Welcome Kits That Aren't Another Mug

 The real budget: onboarding is modest by design

 Onboarding gifts sit lower than festival or client gifts, usually ₹500 to ₹1,500 per head.
-Remember that a mixed fruit hamper is generally taxed at 12 to 18% GST, and for companies that GST is usually not reclaimable on gifts, so a ₹999 gift really costs a bit more.
+Remember that a mixed hamper or joining kit is taxed as a mixed supply at the highest-rate item in the box, generally 12 to 18% [2], and for companies that GST is usually not reclaimable on gifts under Section 17(5) [3], so a ₹1,499 gift really costs a bit more.
 We break the tax down in is corporate gifting tax-deductible in India, and the wider per-head picture in how much to spend on employee gifts.

 When a fruit basket is NOT the right call